moonypaws/RBX-group-banner/README.md

    - make sure to enable: HTTPS requests, Load String Enabled

    *WARNING: LoadStringEnabled makes your game also vulneable for exploits!
-		NOTE: LoadStringEnabled is CANNOT run from cleints unless they use 3th party software (this counts as exploits); read roblox's documents for more information*
+		NOTE: LoadStringEnabled is CANNOT run from clients unless they use 3th party software (this counts as exploits); read roblox's documents for more information*

 3. **Publish and Test:**